pivotal-cf/docs-pks/velero-stateful-ns.hbs.md

 ---
 title: Back Up and Restore Stateful App Using Namespace
-owner: TKGI

 ---

 This topic describes how to use Velero to back up and restore a stateful application using the namespace feature with Velero.

 ##<a id="overview"></a> Overview

 This example demonstrates Velero back up and restore for a stateful application using namespace.

 To test Velero back up and restore for stateful applications, use the [Guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) with a persistent volume.

 When restoring the stateful application using Velero, the Storage Class that was used by the PVC in the application must be present on the Kubernetes cluster.
 If the PVC is using the default storage class, then the default storage class must also be present prior to initiating the restore operation with Velero.